-Everybody is different so there is no one perfect tip or trick to share with you about how to fall pregnant other than for you to remember that what you are doing is inviting a little soul in to share your life and share your love.
-Nurturing and loving yourself is a great first step toward creating another life to love and nurture.
-So make an appointment today with your local Chinese medicine practitioner and take another step towards your dream of having a baby.
+Everybody is different, so there is no one perfect tip or trick when it comes to falling pregnant.
+At its heart, this is about inviting a little soul to share your life and your love.
+Nurturing yourself is a beautiful first step toward creating another life to love and nurture.

 Your feedback and questions are always welcome so please leave a comment below.